 Senior Center Accreditation

 The NCOA has the National Institute of Senior Centers (NISC) which supports a network of more than 3,000 senior center professionals.
 They help to set the standards for centers and promote new research, practices, advocacy, and professional development.
 They also offer an accreditation program for senior centers, which provides official recognition that a center meets nine national standards set by the NISC.
-You might want to check to see if a senior center has this accreditation, but it’s not essential for a center to have it.
+You might want to check to see if a senior resource center has this accreditation, but it’s not essential for a center to have it.

-Some senior centers might also be accredited by the Better Business Bureau or similar organizations.
+Some senior community centers might also be accredited by the Better Business Bureau or similar organizations.
 If you see any accreditations that senior centers have, you can check to see what the accreditation really means.
 It’s usually easy to find the accreditor online and find out how they award their accreditations so that you understand what the center has done to achieve the accreditation.
 Not having an accreditation doesn’t mean it’s not a good center.
 You can find other ways to determine if a center might be the right choice.